TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3507/eeprom/eeprom_emulation_type_b_test/README.md

 Compile, load and run the example.
 After initialization, part of the Flash area will be used as emulated EEPROM.
-In the application, the data is continuously saved to the emulated EEPROM The application will stop at breakpoints so the user can verify the values.
+In the application, the data is saved to the emulated EEPROM in three different groups showing how to write into EEPROM three unique ways with descriptions of the memory as commands are executed.